We wish you did not have to leave UT, and we are here to help you determine the best steps to take.

-If you need to drop all your classes and leave before the end of a term, this is considered withdrawing, and you must fulfill UT’s requirements.
+If you need to drop all your classes once the semester has begun, this is considered withdrawing, and you must fulfill UT’s requirements.

 Withdrawing from the university is likely to affect you financially and academically, although it does not affect your GPA.
 Contact a One Stop counselor to learn more.